xi/apca-introduction/analysis.md

 The other three plots compare APCA to a modified version of APCA where one of the steps has been replaced by the corresponding step from WCAG 2.x.
-This way we can see that `sRGBtoY` contributes 4% to the difference, `YtoL` contributes 15%, and `contrast` contributes 3%.
+This way we can see that `sRGBtoY` contributes 4% to the difference, `YtoJ` contributes 15%, and `contrast` contributes 3%.

 Since the conversion from luminance to lightness causes the biggest difference,